ziman/pictionary/README.md

 * The login screen only looks at gamestarted that is announced by socket.
 It should wait for both a username and the game start.
 * Upon selecting a username the client should receive a gameStarted property to jump into games that are running.
-* Should not be able to start the game with one person *Drawing should only be possible for the drawer* *Users should not be able to guess anymore after a correct (but chatting should be possible)* *The drawer shouldn't be able to guess words*.
+* Should not be able to start the game with one person
+* Resizing canvas that other elements overlap it, will delete some of the drawing, never to return! :( *Drawing should only be possible for the drawer* *Users should not be able to guess anymore after a correct (but chatting should be possible)* *The drawer shouldn't be able to guess words*.